Grey School of Wizardry

-The Grey School of Wizardry is an online educational institution founded by Oberon Zell-Ravenheart, offering a curriculum in the realm of secular esoteric arts.
-With inspiration drawn from various sources, including the fictional Hogwarts School of Witchcraft and Wizardry, the Grey School aims to provide a modern, non-religious approach to exploring magic and mysticism.
-Its curriculum spans seven years, encompassing over 500 classes across 16 color-coded departments.
+The Grey School of Wizardry is an online school with a focus on secular esoteric education.
+Founded by former headmaster Oberon Zell-Ravenheart, it operates primarily online and as a non-profit educational institution in California.
+The school offers lessons in over 500 classes across 16 departments.
+Graduates receive a certificate of journeymanship in their chosen major after completing an apprenticeship.

-These departments cover an array of subjects, from wizardry and healing to alchemy and the dark arts.
-The school's structure promotes both specialization and interdisciplinary understanding, emphasizing practical application, research projects, and ethical considerations.
-Known subject-matter experts periodically contribute to the curriculum through guest lectures and workshops, ensuring students receive diverse perspectives and remain updated on current practices.

-The Grey School's approach is rooted in a secular exploration of the esoteric arts, distinct from religious spirituality.
-Despite its online nature, the school also acquired a physical campus in Whitehall, New York, known as the "Nine Acre Woods" Conclave Grounds and the "Highspire" Manor building, fostering opportunities for in-person learning.

 History

 The program was partially inspired by the fictitious Hogwarts School of Witchcraft and Wizardry from the Harry Potter novels by J. K. Rowling.
 Before the school opened, the Grey Council was established by Oberon Zell-Ravenheart as an advisory group to determine the curriculum.
 The Grey Council was composed of some two dozen authors, mystics, magicians and leaders of neopagan communities around the world, including Raymond Buckland, Raven Grimassi, Patricia Telesco, Frederic Lamond, Morning Glory Zell-Ravenheart, Donald Michael Kraig, Katlyn Breene, Robert Lee "Skip" Ellison, Jesse Wolf Hardin, Nicki Scully, Sam Webster, Trina Robbins, Ronald Hutton, Amber K, Ellen Evert Hopman, Luc Sala and Jeff McBride.
 The Grey Council worked through 2003 to produce a textbook—a grimoire—for the school, the Grimoire for the Apprentice Wizard (2004).
 This was followed by the Companion for the Apprentice Wizard in 2006.

 The Grey School of Wizardry first opened on August 1, 2004.
 The school's motto is: Omnia vivunt, omnia inter se conexa (“Everything is alive; everything is interconnected” — Cicero).
 It is a nonprofit educational institute for children 11–17 years of age, and adults of any age.
 The name of the school may derive from the colors associated with the wizards in the J. R. R. Tolkien classic The Lord of the Rings and, in particular, with the appendix to the name of the protagonist Gandalf (the Grey).
 It was incorporated as a non-profit educational institution in California on March 14, 2004, and received a 501(c)(3) tax exemption from the Internal Revenue Service on September 27, 2007.